GDPR Compliant AI Chatbot: Complete EU Compliance Guide for Enterprises

 GetMyAI makes sure that a GDPR compliant AI chatbot does not run without clear human supervision, proper escalation rules, and active monitoring whenever personal data is being processed.

-Articles 12 to 14 GDPR require information to be concise, transparent, intelligible, and easily accessible.
+Articles 12 to 14 of the GDPR require information to be concise, transparent, intelligible, and easily accessible.

 In chatbot deployments, transparency means: